 By default, an administrator is enabled.
-Disabling an administrator might be necessary if you are creating the new administrator now, but that person will not begin administration duties until later.
+Disabling an administrator might be necessary if you are creating the administrator now, but that person won’t start administration duties until later.
 For existing enabled administrators, you might want to disable several of them while you are reorganizing your object/scopes, then re-enable them when you are ready to go live with the updated configuration.
-You cannot disable a Full Administrator if it will result in there being no enabled Full Administrator.
+You cannot disable a Full Administrator if it would result in there being no enabled Full Administrator.
 The enable/disable check box is available when you create, copy, or edit an administrator.

-When you delete a role/scope pair while copying, editing, or deleting an administrator, it deletes only the relationship between the role and the scope for that administrator; it does not delete either the role or the scope, nor does it affect any other administrator who is configured with that role/scope pair.
+When you delete a role/scope pair while copying, editing, or deleting an administrator, it deletes only the relationship between the role and the scope for that administrator.
+It does not delete either the role or the scope.
+It also does not affect any other administrator who is configured with that role/scope pair.

 To manage administrators, click Configuration > Administrators in the Studio navigation pane, and then click the Administrators tab in the upper middle pane.

-- To create an administrator, click Create new Administrator in the Actions pane.
+- Create an administrator: Click Create new Administrator in the Actions pane.
 Type or browse to the user account name, select or create a scope, and select a role.
 The new administrator is enabled by default; you can change this.

-- To copy an administrator, select the administrator in the middle pane and then click Copy Administrator in the Actions pane.
+- Copy an administrator: Select the administrator in the middle pane and then click Copy Administrator in the Actions pane.
 Type or browse to the user account name.
 You can select and then edit or delete any of the role/scope pairs, and add new ones.
 The new administrator is enabled by default; you can change this.

-- To edit an administrator, select the administrator in the middle pane and then click Edit Administrator in the Actions pane.
+- Edit an administrator: Select the administrator in the middle pane and then click Edit Administrator in the Actions pane.
 You can edit or delete any of the role/scope pairs, and add new ones.

-- To delete an administrator, select the administrator in the middle pane and then click Delete Administrator in the Actions pane.
-You cannot delete a Full Administrator if it will result in there being no enabled Full Administrator.
+- Delete an administrator: Select the administrator in the middle pane and then click Delete Administrator in the Actions pane.
+You cannot delete a Full Administrator if it would result in there being no enabled Full Administrator.